What is an Everyday Athlete?

 Functional training is so versatile that it can be used to supplement existing sports activities — everything from footy to triathlon, netball to b-ball; or it can be a hobby and sport in its own right.

 In the simplest terms, it’s the perfect tool for everyday athletes to use, ideally, every day.
 That doesn’t mean you have to “go hard” every day (in fact, as we’ll see later on, the opposite is true) but, something as simple as moving the body every day will improve your quality of life, help maintain good mental health and, literally extend the time you have on this planet.

 Now, I’m often asked, “What do you mean by ‘Everyday Athletes?’”
 My answer is simple.
 They’re the regular people around the world who are not living life as an elite athlete.
 It’s those who play footy on the weekends but don’t consider themselves footballers; those who swim every morning but don’t consider themselves a swimmer.
 In essence, it’s anyone who does not belong to the 0.01% of the population making a living as a professional athlete.

-The book is for the 99.99% of the population who have regular jobs, are office-bound or may travel often for work, who start early and finish late, for parents with children who demand so much of their time and attention, and those for whom a regular workout is a hobby — or maybe even a luxury.
+Instead, the Lead By Example book is for the 99.99% of the population who have regular jobs, are office-bound or may travel often for work, who start early and finish late, for parents with children who demand so much of their time and attention, and those for whom a regular workout is a hobby — or maybe even a luxury.

 Actually, for many, working out is already much more than that.
 It’s a guilt-free escape from the phone calls, emails, kids, social media — the hamster wheel of life.
 It’s a non-pharmaceutical wonder drug that increases our serotonin levels and releases endorphins, raises our self-esteem, and can even help us find the elusive “good night’s sleep” we all desperately crave.